Medical school: Czech Republic

 Medical study in Czech Republic has a long tradition dating from the 14th century, with the first medical school starting at the First Faculty of Medicine, Charles University in Prague in 1348, making it the 11th oldest in the world.
 Students from all over the world are attracted to study medicine in Czech Republic because of the high standards of education provided.
 Most Czech Universities offer a 6-year General Medicine program in Czech and in English separately for international students.

 The admission to medical studies in Czech Republic is based on the performance in high school diploma (Biology, Chemistry and Physics), English proficiency and performance in the entrance exams.
 Entrance examination is conducted at the university and by some representative offices abroad.
 After the entrance exams, successful candidates are further scrutinised by conducting interviews.

-Most of the international students studying medicine in the Czech Republic originate from US, Canada, UK, Norway, Sweden, Germany, Israel, Malaysia and the Middle East.
+Most of the international students studying medicine in the Czech Republic originate from United States, Canada, United Kingdom, Norway, Sweden, Germany, Israel, Malaysia and the Middle East.

 Most faculties of Medicine in Czech Republic have been approved by the U.S. Department of Education for participation in Federal Student Financial Aid Programs and is listed in the Directory of Postsecondary Institutions published by the U.S. Department of Education.
 The qualifications are also approved in Canada by the Canadian Ministry of Education and Training, and in the UK by the General Medical Council.
 Most medical schools are globally recognised.

 There are nine public government owned medical schools in the Czech Republic: